ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("adpss")` provides the functions for planning and conducting a clinical trial with adaptive sample size determination.
 Maximal statistical efficiency will be exploited even when dramatic or multiple adaptations are made.
 Such a trial consists of adaptive determination of sample size at an interim analysis and implementation of frequentist statistical test at the interim and final analysis with a prefixed significance level.
 The required assumptions for the stage-wise test statistics are independent and stationary increments and normality.
 Predetermination of adaptation rule is not required.

--   `r pkg("AGSDest")` provides tools  and functions for parameter estimation in adaptive group sequential trials.
+-   `r pkg("AGSDest")`{#AGSDest} provides tools  and functions for parameter estimation in adaptive group sequential trials.

--   `r pkg("asd", priority = "core")` runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
+-   `r pkg("asd", priority = "core")`{#asd} runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
 It allows sample size modification in subpopulation selection.

 -   `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai, Lavori and Liao (2014, <doi:10.1016/j.cct.2014.09.001>).
 Includes facilities for design, exploration and analysis of such trials.
 An implementation of the initial DEFUSE-3 trial is also provided as a vignette.

 -   `r pkg("BATSS")` Defines operating characteristics of Bayesian Adaptive Trials considering a generalised linear model response via Monte Carlo simulations of Bayesian GLM fitted via integrated Laplace approximations (INLA).

--   `r pkg("BayesCT")` Simulation and analysis of Bayesian adaptive clinical trials for binomial, Gaussian, and time-to-event data types, incorporates historical data and allows early stopping for futility or early success.
+-   `r pkg("BayesCT")`{#BayesCT} Simulation and analysis of Bayesian adaptive clinical trials for binomial, Gaussian, and time-to-event data types, incorporates historical data and allows early stopping for futility or early success.
 The package uses novel and efficient Monte Carlo methods for estimating Bayesian posterior probabilities, evaluation of loss to follow up, and imputation of incomplete data.
 The package has the functionality for dynamically incorporating historical data into the analysis via the power prior or non-informative priors.

 -   `r pkg("BDP2")` Tools and workflow to choose design parameters in Bayesian adaptive single-arm phase II trial designs with binary endpoint (response, success) with possible stopping for efficacy and futility at interim analyses.
 Also contains routines to determine and visualize operating characteristics.
 See Kopp-Schneider et al. (2018) <doi:10.1002/bimj.201700209>.

--   `r pkg("Cats")` simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
+-   `r pkg("Cats")`{#Cats} simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
 Co-primary binary endpoints are used, and decisions at the interim or final analysis are made using either Bayesian or frequentist decision rules.
 Several options for sharing control data across cohorts are implemented.
 Realistic trial trajectories are simulated, and the operating characteristics of the designs are calculated.
 This package was used to derive the simulation results in Meyer et al. (2023) <doi:10.1371/journal.pone.0281674>.

--   `r pkg("CohortPlat")` facilitates the simulation of cohort platform trials with binary endpoints, where each cohort consists of a combination treatment, the respective monotherapies, and control.
+-   `r pkg("CohortPlat")`{#CohortPlat} facilitates the simulation of cohort platform trials with binary endpoints, where each cohort consists of a combination treatment, the respective monotherapies, and control.
 Bayesian decision rules are used at the interim analysis (early futility or efficacy based on a surrogate endpoint) and at the final analysis to declare the combination therapy successful or futile.
 Sharing of the control and the backbone monotherapy data across cohorts is possible.
 The package offers extensive flexibility with respect to both platform trial trajectories, as well as treatment effect scenarios, and decision rules.
 This package was used to derive the simulation results in Meyer et al. (2022) <doi:10.1002/pst.2194>.

--   `r pkg("esDesign")` is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <doi:10.1016/j.cct.2020.106216>.
+-   `r pkg("esDesign")`{#esDesign} is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <doi:10.1016/j.cct.2020.106216>.
 In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR) and AED3-SSR (or ES3-SSR).
 In addition, this package also contains several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <doi:10.1177/1740774513503739>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995), and some useful functions.
 In details, we can calculate the futility and/or efficacy stopping boundaries, the sample size required, calibrate the value of the threshold of the difference between subgroup-specific test statistics, conduct the simulation studies in AED, SSR, AED1-SSR, AED2-SSR and AED3-SSR.

 -   `r pkg("eselect")` Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded and/or unblinded data.
 Trial design that allows an adaptive modification of the primary endpoint based on blinded information obtained at an interim analysis.
 The decision rule chooses the endpoint with the lower estimated required sample size.
 Additionally, the sample size is reassessed using the estimated event probabilities and correlation between endpoints.
 The implemented design is proposed in Bofill Roig, M., GC3mez Melis, G., Posch, M., and Koenig, F. (2022). <doi:10.48550/arXiv.2206.09639>.